Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 September 2025 11.36.05 UTC
+- WIB: Senin, 1 September 2025 12.29.06 UTC
-- WITA: Senin, 1 September 2025 12.36.05 UTC
+- WITA: Senin, 1 September 2025 13.29.06 UTC
-- WIT: Senin, 1 September 2025 13.36.05 UTC
+- WIT: Senin, 1 September 2025 14.29.06 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"A brother may not be a friend, but a friend will always be a brother."

-Kategori: success
+Kategori: friendship